PostHog/meta/requests-for-comments/2025-01-30-podcast-feedback.md

 ### Jingle

 - I really, really hate that jingle.
-It’s abrupt, and far too...much.
+It’s abrupt, and far too... much.
 It doesn’t match to the tone of the chat and what is fundamentally a business talk.
 (Joe)

 ### Entertainment